vivekanandasahoo-nitt27/MediFlow-Control-Center/README.md

 ⚠️ Note: If API keys are not provided, please use the live demo for testing.

-## 🏆 Hackathon Details

-This project was developed and enhanced as part of the **Octoverse Hackathon 2026**.

 ### 🚀 Key Contributions During Hackathon
 - 🎨 Improved user interface for better accessibility and usability
 - 🚨 Added emergency-aware severity prioritization system